Evenfall-Tech/Crosslight/docs/notes/2023_08_21_project_structure.md

 - Defines variable `CL_DOTNET_DIR` as a hint for finding the dotnet executable path.
 - Defines variable `CL_DOTNET_COMMAND` for the dotnet executable path.
 - Defines variable `CL_DOTNET_RID` with the target RuntimeIdentifier for the .NET AOT build.

+#### tests

+The tests cover the functionality of the framework using unit testing with [doctest](https://github.com/doctest/doctest).

+> **Note:**
+- Although doctest does not differentiate between arguments, the assertions are written in the `(expected, actual)` format.
+- The naming of test suites corresponds to the tested file or object using full path, e.g., `core/config`.
+- The naming of test cases and subcases corresponds to individual use cases for the object.
+- For testing C++ libraries, `nullptr` can be used where applicable.
+For C libraries, `(mytype*)0` is used.
+- For testing C++ libraries, appropriate checks have to use the `<LEVEL>_NOTHROW(expression)` format from [here](https://github.com/doctest/doctest/blob/master/doc/markdown/assertions.md#exceptions).